-Scientists at the National Institute of Standards and Technology developed a new way to count the absolute number of neutrons in a beam with unprecedented accuracy.
+Scientists at the National Institute of Standards and Technology developed a way to count the absolute number of neutrons in a beam with unprecedented accuracy.
 In fact, this new method is four times more accurate than results previously obtained by the group and an astonishingly 50 times more accurate than similar measurements anywhere else in the world.
 The researchers reported their findings in an article published in Metrologia.

 “Our technique is entirely unique,” said Jeffrey Nico, a physicist at the National Institute of Standards and Technology (NIST).
 “Nobody else has this capacity.”